Animal Liberation Environmental Protection Pandemic Prevention Human Health

 Why go Vegan?
 For Animal Liberation

-Animals are presently viewed as commodities rather than individuals.
-This has led to a situation of normalized animal abuse, where we feel justified in confining, manipulating, and killing them by the billions.
+Animals are viewed as commodities instead of as individuals.
+This has led to a situation of normalized animal abuse, where humans feel justified in enslaving and murdering animals by the trillions every year.

 Jump to Section